 Harness Technology to Improve Children’s Oral Health

-Senator Dick Black introduced a bill to authorize a teledentistry pilot project for Medicaid-eligible children.
-This is in part due to a recent Join Commission on Healthcare study noted that noted the impact on children of untreated dental disease.
-The legislation stipulates that the pilot program protocol be memorialized in a Memorandum of Understanding involving the VDA and an experienced telemedicine vendor.
-The pilot program is limited to children in school districts where more than 50% of elementary aged children have no recent history of dental care.
-Dentists participating in the pilot program shall provide supervision to hygienists under an existing protocol.
-A report to the General Assembly and VDH is to be provided on July 1, 2016.
+With the VDA’s support, Senator Dick Black introduced SB647 , to authorize a teledentistry pilot program for Medicaid-eligible children.
+As our readers know, teledentistry is the use of information technology and telecommunications for dental care, consultation, education and public awareness.
+The legislation stipulated that the pilot program protocol be memorialized in a Memorandum of Understanding involving the VDA and an experienced telemedicine vendor.
+If enacted, the pilot program will be limited to children in school districts where more than 50% of elementary aged children have no recent history of dental care.

 Preserve Dental Clinics Transition Safety Net